thephpleague/geotools/README.md

 ### Point ###

-It provides methods to calculate the *initial bearing* in degrees, the *cardinal direction*, the *middle point* and the *destination point*.
+It provides methods to compute the *initial bearing* in degrees, the *cardinal direction*, the *middle point* and the *destination point*.
 The middle and the destination points returns a `\Geotools\Coordinate\Coordinate` object.

 ``` php